YahalomsGuy/dart_pdf/pdf/README.md

       })); // Page
 ```

-To load an image from a file:
+To load an image from a file (mobile):

 ```dart
 final image = pw.MemoryImage(